 When growing cannabis with composted super soil, you want to use a clean source of water.
 You don’t want to use distilled water, as it can mess with the soil ecosystem, but most sources of water should be okay as long as the pH isn’t very high or low.
 If the pH of the water is far outside the 6-7 range, it can disrupt your soil cycle.
 So if you have very hard water, or the pH is off, you either need to use a different source of water just be on the lookout for nutrient deficiencies.
 If you run into nutrient deficiencies with super soil (and you know that the plant hasn’t used everything up yet) it often means you need to correct the pH when you water.
 Learn how to pH water for organic soil.

 1.)
-Fill your Smart Pot container with 1/2 super soil, than fill the second 1/2 with Coco Loco on top, then put aside
+Add Super Soil to your Smart Pot, fill the rest with Coco Loco on top, then put aside

-You will need not only your super soil but also Coco Loco (or other coco or regular organic soil) to help your young plants transition into the "hot" (meaning nutrient-abundant) super soil.
-Fill the bottom 1/2 of your pot with your "hot" composted Super Soil mix, then fill the rest of your container with the much more gentle Coco Loco.
+You will need not only your super soil but also Coco Loco (or other coco or regular organic soil) to help your young plants transition into the “hot” (meaning nutrient-abundant) super soil.
+For each gallon of space in your Smart Pot, add one pound of your “hot” composted Super Soil mix, then fill the rest of your container with the much more gentle Coco Loco.